-Selecting local produce supports small farmers and your community.
+Local Economy: Selecting local produce supports small farmers and your community.
 At the same time, you’ll receive premium flavor and freshness.
 Why?
 Because local produce is grown with an emphasis on quality, not quantity, and doesn’t have to withstand commercial harvesting and shipment.
 In addition, many local producers offer special heirloom varieties unique to your geographical area.
 Local produce is also easier to trace back to its source to find out what methods and materials were used in its cultivation.

 Sustainability: There are many reasons why small farms are sometimes not certified Organic, even when they adhere to high standards of environmental sustainability.
 Whenever possible we source produce from farms who grow food with integrity, and whose practices we believe in.

 Accessibility: We strive to make healthy food affordable to our entire community.
 We work hard to provide options that everyone can afford!

 The Durham Co-op Market is proud to partner with Farmer Foodshare and Eastern Carolina Organics as well as a number of local farmers to bring you produce that is local, in-season, and grown sustainably.
 We also strive to offer a large variety of produce that meets the needs of our diverse customers here in our Durham community – we want you to find everything you need at the DCM, at a price that you can afford.
 Fresh fruits and veggies for all!

 Terms to Know

 There is no official rule about what constitutes local food, but the widely accepted idea is that local food was grown or produced within a 100-mile radius of where it’s sold and eaten.
 In some instances, however, food originating from within one’s region or even one’s state is considered “local,” depending on the scope of available foods and the location.